-We’ve been getting a break this year from people bragging about their location independent lifestyle constantly on social media.
+During Covid times, we got a break from people bragging about their location independent lifestyle constantly on social media.
 Many who were full-on nomadic have had to stop moving and pick a semi-permanent base.
-Still, they’ve got options since they’re not tied to a physical job.
+Still, they had options if the weren’t tied to a physical job.
 When I did an article on bloggers stuck abroad, they were in some interesting places.

-Despite the lost year of 2020 this has become for travel, many of us with location independent jobs are doing our thing in a place that is at least still interesting and exciting.
+Despite the lost year of 2020 and much of 2021 this was for travel, many of us with location-independent jobs have been doing our thing in a place that is at least still interesting and exciting.
 I get this view every evening, for instance, from my house in Guanajuato, Mexico.

 When I go for a walk I pass buildings that have been around since before the USA was even a country.
 The language I hear around me is not the one I grew up with.